yibo-geomatique/dashboard/Data/Datasets.md

 ## DE-DOR-FUA-Evolution-2011-21
 * Building evolution data computed from ATKIS Building data on the functional area of the city Dortmund between 2011 and 2021
 * Provenance : described in detail in [the process](Processes/ComputeBuildingEvolution.md)
 * Usage : used to portray Building Evolution Maps in order to show where changes are happening.
 Described in detail [here](Maps/Maps.md)
+* Distribution : not open licence

+## DE-FFM-FUA-Evolution-2011-21
+* Building evolution data computed from ATKIS Building data on the functional area of the city Dortmund between 2011 and 2021
+* Provenance : described in detail in [the process](Processes/ComputeBuildingEvolution.md)
+* Usage : used to portray Building Evolution Maps in order to show where changes are happening.
+Described in detail [here](Maps/Maps.md)